km322/Coursera_Capstone/Coursera_Capstone_Report.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can enter an address and it results in the following information.

-### Problem 2 Results:
+### 4.2 Problem 2 Results:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this problem there was a large methodology to get to the result.
 So, I will display the results of some of the steps.
+Keep in mind that this data has a 12-year interval from 2003 to 2015.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The fist step, checking crime values, is displayed below.